 The Masters Tournament (also known as The Masters) is one of the four major championships in professional golf and is steeped in history and tradition.
 Unlike the other championships, the Masters is always held at the same location, a private course in the southeastern United States, in the city of Augusta, Georgia — the Augusta National Golf Club.
-It is the first major golf championship event of the year since it is scheduled for the first full week of April.

 Investment banker Clifford Roberts and noted amateur champion Bobby Jones started the prestigious competition.
 When Jones had his grand slam in 1930, he acquired a former plant nursery and turned it to the Augusta National with the help of renowned course architect, Alister MacKenzie.